bdtinc/maskcam/Photon-Nano-Setup.md

 Install the Jetson Nano SOM into the Photon carrier board.
 Follow [Connect Tech's instructions](https://connecttech.com/resource-center/kdb373/) to build a Jetson OS image on a host PC, install the Connect Tech Photon BSP on it, and flash it onto the Nano SOM over USB.

 ### 2. Boot up Jetson OS and remove unneeded software
 Power cycle the Photon carrier board or hit the RESET button to reboot it.
 Work through the Ubuntu setup dialog.
-When the NVIDIA desktop is displayed, open a terminal and issue the following commands to remove LibreOffice and Thunderbird.
+When the NVIDIA desktop is displayed, open a terminal and issue the following commands to remove LibreOffice, Thunderbird, and some other miscellaneous files.

 ```
 sudo apt purge libreoffice*
 sudo apt purge thunderbird*
+sudo rm -rf /usr/share/example-content/Ubuntu_Free_Culture_Showcase/
+sudo rm -rf /usr/share/backgrounds
 ```

 This is necessary to free up about 400MB of storage space on the Nano.
 If this step is skipped, the Nano will be unable to boot after installing CUDA and Deepstream in Step 3, due to its storage space being completely full.